Christmas was not created as a pagan holiday.

 What Does the Word “Christmas” Mean?

-Over time, the phrase Christ’s Mass was shortened in common usage to Christmas, the name now universally used for the festival celebrating the birth of Jesus Christ.
+Over time, the phrase “Christ’s Mass” was shortened in common usage to Christmas, the name now universally used for the festival celebrating the birth of Jesus Christ.

 A popular tradition in many Christian churches is the Midnight Mass held on Christmas Eve.
 While this practice is ancient, it is important to clarify a common misunderstanding:

-Instead, the tradition developed because early Christians symbolically associated the birth of Christ with light coming into darkness, reflecting biblical imagery such as “the people who walked in darkness have seen a great light” (Isaiah 9:2).
+The tradition developed because early Christians symbolically associated the birth of Christ with light coming into darkness, reflecting biblical imagery such as “the people who walked in darkness have seen a great light” (Isaiah 9:2).

 Thus, celebrating Christmas at midnight became a powerful spiritual symbol rather than a legal or ritual requirement.

-A global cultural holiday, embraced even by many non-Christians as a time of goodwill, generosity, and family unity.
+Over centuries, Christmas has grown into both a religious celebration and a global cultural holiday, embraced even by many non-Christians as a time of goodwill, generosity, and family unity.

 Why Is Christmas Celebrated on December 25?